eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.xslt/README.md

 * The `xsl:template` tag contains the rule which specifies what should be done.

 The Rule uses XPath to gather the XML node information.
-For more information have a look at the XPath transformaton.
+For more information have a look at the [XPath transformaton](https://docs.openhab.org/addons/transformations/jsonpath/readme.html) .

 ## Simple Example